 - Marketing analytics

-Marketing program graduates may work in various roles, including as market research analysts and marketing managers.
-Market research analysts are responsible for determining the services and products that customers demand, as well as the target markets and pricing.
-Marketing managers lead entire marketing programs, which include some of these same tasks but place greater emphasis on the management and coordination of art directors, sales agents, and financial staff.
+Marketing program graduates may work in various roles, including as market research analysts or advertising, promotion, and marketing managers.
+Market research analysts are responsible for determining which services and products are in demand, as well as in forming target markets and pricing.
+Those in a managerial role lead entire marketing programs, which include some of these same tasks but place greater emphasis on the management and coordination of art directors, sales agents, and financial staff.

-From 2014 through 2024, the BLS expects very fast growth of 19% for market research analysts and about average growth of 9% for marketing managers.
-The May 2014 median wages were $61,290 for market research analysts and marketing specialists and $127,130 for marketing managers.
+Between 2014 and 2024, the BLS expects fast growth of 19% for market research analysts and about average growth of 9% for advertising, promotion, and marketing managers.
+The May 2016 median wages were $62,560 for market research analysts and marketing specialists and $127,560 for advertising, promotion, and marketing managers.